rahul43177/LifeOS-v2/Journaling/00 - Daily/11 - November - 2025/17-Nov-2025 Monday.md

 - And that gave me a high and dopamine hit and made me excited to learn new things and then review them with a proper system , and if I find something easy I will put it in easy and review in more days , and if something is difficult and hard -- I will have to review it in a day or two.
 - Which in my opinion is really great . but one thing is bugging me -- the syntax , the syntax of the spaced repetition -- makes my notes look ugly.
 This bugged a bit , but i guess it bringing far more value that making my notes ugly haha .

+###### 05:25 PM #excited
+- Right now , I came for a haircut and I pulled Muskan also in it .
+- Even tho she finds it boring , but I asked her to come
+- So right now I am waiting for her
+- And then we will leave for haircut — excited little bit for the changed look and lets see how it goes .

+###### 09:13 pm
+- So went for haircut , haircut is done and the hair seems good enough.
+- Spent the entire evening with Muski , it was fun .
+We played chess together and I wont both the games yuhhhuuu.
+- It was a good evening and nice day.
+Felt really good throughout.

+###### 11:28 pm
+- Feeling good and nice.

 ---
 ## Sleep from previous night
 - Hours: 1:30 am - 10:30 am = 9 hours